ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-intro/lambda.md

   Explain Licensing Basics
 ```

 Select **Login/Register**.
-This will open the web browser, where you can create a Serverless Framework account.
+This will open the web browser where you can create a Serverless Framework account.
 Then use this account to login.

 The wizard will display the following:
 ```console